pyeventsourcing/eventsourcing/README.md

 ### Step 2: Infrastructure

-Since the application state is determined by a sequence of events, the events of the entities of the application must somehow be stored.
+Since the application state is determined by a sequence of events, the events of the application must somehow be stored, and the entities somehow retrieved.

 #### Database table

-Let's start by setting up a database for storing events.
-For the sake of simplicity in this example, use SQLAlchemy to define a database that stores integer-sequenced items.
+Let's start by setting up a simple database.
+We can use SQLAlchemy to define a database table that stores integer-sequenced items.

 ```python
 from sqlalchemy.ext.declarative.api import declarative_base
 from sqlalchemy.sql.schema import Column, Sequence, UniqueConstraint
 from sqlalchemy.sql.sqltypes import BigInteger, Integer, String, Text
 from sqlalchemy_utils import UUIDType

 Base = declarative_base()